What is a Cosmetic Product Safety Report & How Do I Get One? | CPSR UK Guide

 It doesn’t matter if you’re a large cosmetics brand or a hobbyist making small batches at home, the legal requirements are the same.
 This applies to online, in-person, or through retailers.

-If the product is classed as a cosmetic and being offered for sale (or even as part of a gift set or promotional giveaway), a valid CPSR is essential.
+If the product is classed as a cosmetic and is being offered for sale (or even as part of a gift set or promotional giveaway), a valid CPSR is essential.

-Having a CPSR gives peace of mind for you and your customers and builds trust in your business thanks to the professional safety assessments.
+Having a CPSR gives peace of mind for you and your customers and builds trust in your business, thanks to the professional safety assessments.

 Is a CPSR a Certificate?